AfrahAlharbi/FinalProject-SDA/README.md

 In this project, a comparative analysis of different classifiers was performed for the classification of the Heart Disease dataset in order to correctly classify and or predict HD .

-This notebook is divided into 7 major steps which are as follows:
+This project is divided into 7 major steps which are as follows:

 1. [Data description](#data-desc)
 2. [Importing Libraries ](#imp-lib)